UID-Technologies/training-databricks-advance/Module 1/Lab 05 - Cloud Storage Ingestion with LakeFlow Connect Standard Connectors.md

-## 🔹 Section 05 – Cloud Storage Ingestion with LakeFlow Connect Standard Connectors
+## Lab 05 – Cloud Storage Ingestion with LakeFlow Connect Standard Connectors

 ---

-### 🧪 Lab 2.1 – Introduction to Data Ingestion from Cloud Storage
+###  Lab 5.1 – Introduction to Data Ingestion from Cloud Storage

 **Subtopic:** *Introduction to Data Ingestion from Cloud Storage* **Duration:** 45–60 minutes

-#### 🎯 Learning Objectives
+####  Learning Objectives

 By the end of this lab, learners will: